 The Igor Zabel Award for Culture and Theory

-The Igor Zabel Award for Culture and Theory acknowledges the work of cultural protagonists whose work is dedicated to broadening internationally the knowledge of visual culture and art in Central, Eastern and South Eastern Europe.
-Candidates for the award are international curators, theorists, writers or critics who come from or are living and/or working in the region and whose work spans Central, Eastern and South Eastern Europe, respectively.
+The Igor Zabel Award for Culture and Theory acknowledges the achievements of cultural protagonists whose work is dedicated to deepening and broadening internationally the knowledge of visual art and culture in Central, Eastern and South Eastern Europe.
+Candidates for the award are international curators, art historians and theorists, writers or critics who come from or are living and/or working in the region and whose work spans Central, Eastern and South Eastern Europe, respectively.